 Nothing currently scheduled.

 As a response to increased WNV or elevated mosquito activity, the District may conduct localized ground treatments with trucks or backpacks throughout neighborhoods, parks, creeks and other open areas.
 Scheduled and recent ground treatments are listed below.
-Click here for a list of all ground treatments to date this year.

 Routine Aerial Spraying to Agricultural Areas